Learning Disability/Difficulty

 Top tips

-Remember everybody is unique so take the time to ask the person you're communicating with what works best for them.
+Remember everybody is unique so take the time to find out what works best for them.

-• In writing: Use bigger text and bullet points, keeping writing to a minimum.
-Avoid too much colour on the page as can contribute to confusion or distraction.
+In writing: Use bigger text and bullet points, keeping writing to a minimum and language simple.
+Consider using coloured paper/screens.

 Background: Grace was recruited as a volunteer after she retired from a part-time position with the local authority.